glennneiger/advertising_platform/README.rst

-Instalacja serwisu:

-pobierz composer.phar
-uruchom php composer.phar install zmień dane dostępowe do bazy danych w pliku src/app.php zaimportuj bazę danych z folderu data/ login i hasło do konta administartora: admin zmień hasło zaraz po instalacji
+Site installation:

+download composer.phar run php composer.phar install change access data to the database in the file src / app.php import the database from the folder data / login and password to the admin account: admin change the password immediately after installation